Diana Walczak: Career

 In 1986, Diana was hired by Omnibus Computer Graphics to help create a superhero figure for Marvel Comics.

 In 1987, she partnered up with Jeff Kleiser to form Kleiser-Walczak Construction Company.
 This company is now called Synthespian Studios.
 They developed some of the first computer-generated humans.
 They created the first digital stunt doubles for the feature film, Judge Dredd starring Sylvester Stallone.
 They also created the first face replacements in a feature film in The One starring Jet Li.
 Some additional feature films in which her work can be seen include Stargate, X-Men, Fantastic Four, Surrogates and she worked on the animated Columbia Pictures film logo.

 Diana has directed an advertising campaign for Sun Maid Raisins and has directed commercials starring Kobe Bryant and Hakeem Olajuwon.
-Diana and Jeff contributed to the digital magic behind many well-known projects including The Amazing Adventures of Spiderman, Monsters of Grace with Philip Glass, Honey, I Shrunk the Audience!, and Radio City Music Hall's Christmas Spectacular.
+Diana and Jeff contributed to the digital magic behind many well-known projects including The Amazing Adventures of Spider-Man, Monsters of Grace with Philip Glass, Honey, I Shrunk the Audience!, and Radio City Music Hall's Christmas Spectacular.
 In 1994, she created a sculpture of Michael Jackson which became the basis for the cover of his 1995 album, HIStory: Past, Present and Future, Book I and the international marketing campaign for the album and the HIStory World Tour.

 For the U.S. Department of Commerce, Diana authored a paper called Encompassing Education.
 This is about her vision of the future of education and the technology that goes into it.
 She has served on the board of directors of the Norman Rockwell Museum and currently serves on the board of directors of Images Cinema and Greylock ABC.
 Diana has directed numerous live-action short films under the name Harmless Little Bunny Productions including a short shot in Kenya, Haiti, the Dominican Republic, and most recently, Morocco, for World Connect.

 In 2015, Walczak was a featured guest at Kingvention, an annual convention in London celebrating the life and career of Michael Jackson.